 International legal scholar Dr Dimitri Van Den Meerssche joins Queen Mary’s IHSS Fellows from Edinburgh Law School, and remains an Associate Fellow at the TMC Asser Institute.
 His current research looks at how algorithmic decision-making tools are reshaping the law and practice of global governance, particularly in the domain of border control.
 His work is also inspired by critical security studies, actor-network theory, and science and technology studies.

 Human rights law expert Dr Daragh Murray was a Senior Lecturer at the University of Essex before coming to Queen Mary for his new IHSS Fellowship.
 Dr Murray’s research expertise is in international human rights law and the law of armed conflict, with specific interest in artificial intelligence and other advanced technologies, as well as in using human rights law to more effectively inform ex ante decision-making processes.
-He was Head of the International Unit at the Palestinian Centre for Human Rights in the Gaza Strip, and Rapporteur for an Independent Civil Society Fact-Finding Mission to Libya in the immediate aftermath of the revolution.
+He was recently awarded a UKRI Future Leaders Fellowship: ‘What does Artificial Intelligence Mean for the Future of Democratic Society?
+Examining the societal impact of AI and whether human rights can respond’.

 Dr Paul Kirby was an Associate Professorial Research Fellow at the London School of Economics’ Centre for Women, Peace and Security before joining the IHSS Fellows at Queen Mary.
 His current research involves three overlapping projects: Politics of the Women, Peace and Security agenda; the history of feminist reformulations of foreign policy and statecraft; and the emerging governance of masculinity in global politics.
 Dr Kirby is also Co-Director of the UKRI GCRF Gender, Justice and Security Hub.